Our Services: Delaware Hospice

 Emotional support

 Serious illness brings up many difficult questions and feelings.
 We all have fears, worries, and concerns, and sometimes it’s helpful to have someone outside of the family to whom you can express those feelings.
-Our Transitions Coordinator or Delaware Hospice volunteer will call you regularly to see how you’re doing and give you an opportunity to talk and discuss what you presently need assistance with.
+Our coordinator or Delaware Hospice volunteer will call you regularly to see how you’re doing and give you an opportunity to talk and discuss what you presently need assistance with.

 Return to top